 - 1 Tbsp toasted sesame oil

 - 1 Tbsp grated ginger (optional)

 - Add sauce to stir fry ingredients once meat is cooked through and cook until heated and thickened.

 And here is a little bit more about the recipe to make sure you're set up for success!

 Yes! …and no. In my opinion, it totally depends on the sauce.

 Stir fry generally has tons of colorful veggies and lean protein, but you kind of ruin that if you cover it all in a sugary sauce.
 You'd be surprised by how much sugar and salt are loaded into some stir fry sauces!

 Using a healthy stir fry sauce recipe like this one definitely makes it a nutritious choice!

-What makes this a Paleo stir fry sauce?
+What makes this a Gluten Free stir fry sauce / Paleo stir fry sauce?